DiegoAntonio04/Antonio_DSAMidterms/README.md

-# React JS Starter Project<h1>

-This is a simple React JS project to help you get started with React development.

 ## What is React JS?
 React JS is an open-source JavaScript library for building user interfaces, especially single-page applications.
 It allows developers to create reusable UI components and manage state efficiently.